Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 April 2026 02.01.02 UTC
+- WIB: Sabtu, 4 April 2026 02.48.12 UTC
-- WITA: Sabtu, 4 April 2026 03.01.02 UTC
+- WITA: Sabtu, 4 April 2026 03.48.12 UTC
-- WIT: Sabtu, 4 April 2026 04.01.02 UTC
+- WIT: Sabtu, 4 April 2026 04.48.12 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: technology
+Kategori: motivational